Au pair: Spain

 The Embassy requires both an offer of employment from the family, and a letter from an authorized educational institution in Spain, confirming the au pair's enrollment in a full-time course.
-The au pair must also provide "proof of economic means to cover living expenses and eventual return to the country of origin."
+The au pair must also provide "proof of economic means to cover living expenses and eventual return to the country of origin.

 Sweden

 There is no need for an agency in order to become an au pair in Sweden.
 Au pairs need to be between 18 and 30, have a valid passport, and not have any children.
 The Swedish Migration Authorities require that the applicant has a definite interest in learning or using the Swedish language.
 They are also required to have a certificate of admission to a Swedish course at time of application.
 Au pairs should not work for more than 25 hours a week, and combined with studies cannot exceed 40 hours a week.
-The required monthly allowance is SEK 3500 before tax.
+The required monthly allowance is SEK 5880 before tax at minimum.